RecList/reclist/README.rst

 Roadmap
 -------

-We have exciting news about our Beta, including the usage of RecList as main library for a popular Data Challenge: *more details coming soon*!
+We have exciting news about our Beta, including the usage of RecList as main library for the `CIKM Data Challenge <https://reclist.io/cikm2022-cup/>`__!

 Contributing
 ~~~~~~~~~~~~